WE ARE NO LONGER ACCEPTING APPLICATIONS FOR SUMMER 2026.

 The Barber Fund for Underrepresented Minorities for STEM Leadership supports NCSSM programs for underrepresented middle and high school students who are pursuing STEM-related fields.
 This includes expansion of support of Step Up to STEM to other campuses and the Summer Leadership and Research Program.

-Key Dates for Summer 2024
+Key Dates for Summer 2026:

-January 18, 2024: Step Up to STEM at NCSSM-Durham Virtual Information Session:
+Step Up to STEM Virtual Information Sessions:

 Step Up to STEM Virtual Office Hours: